leftlogic/ffconf/src/details/speaking.md

 We've pre-booked a table at a local fish and chip restaurant for Friday.
 No visit to the bestest seafront city would be complete without a jolly good fish and chip meal!

-We've got the menu (there are veggie options too) which I'll share with you all on the day so that you have an idea of what you might like, so we can send someone ahead of time to place an order for us so there's not too much of a wait for food.
+We've got the menu with veggie options which I'll share with you all on the day so that you have an idea of what you might like, so we can send someone ahead of time to place an order for us so there's not too much of a wait for food.

 ## Friday dinner